-The Dick Van Dyke Show began in October of 1961 and ran for fives seasons before quickly entering the history books as one of the great American television classics, and launching the stars of Dick Van Dyke and Mary Tyler Moore.
-However, at many points through the process, history was nearly thwarted by outside circumstances.
-The biggest roadblock came at the end of Season One when CBS decided to cancel the show.
+The Dick Van Dyke Show began in October of 1961 and ran for five seasons before quickly entering the history books as one of the great American television classics and launching the stars of Dick Van Dyke and Mary Tyler Moore.
+At many points through the process, however, history was nearly thwarted by outside circumstances.
+The biggest roadblock came at the end of season one, when CBS decided to cancel the show.
 Luckily their sponsor went to bat for them and the program lived on.
 But the first major struggle came even earlier, after the filming of the first episode, when The Dick Van Dyke Show was The Carl Reiner Show.
 Today we look at the original pilot, then known as Head of the Family, which featured the show’s writer and creator as the star as well, with Carl Reiner as the original Rob Petrie, and compare it to the pilot episode of Dick Van Dyke’s version of the character.

 Laura then attempts to convince him to take his son to work so he can see how powerful he is as a head writer.
 Rob is resistant, but finally relents, making it clear that he’s only going along with the idea “because 95% of the time you’re right.
 I’d love to lower that average just a little.”

 Things don’t go much better at work.
-Here he is continually disrespected by his two co-writers (which is the same dynamic Dick Van Dyke’s version of Rob has with his writers Buddy and Sally, played by Morey Amsterdam and Rose Marie, respectively), and the guy who shows up to deliver the coffee and doughnuts.
-Since it’s a single camera show there are an awful lot of insert shots of Ritchie making disgusted/embarrassed faces at the camera.
-Next, Rob is called into Alan Sturdy’s office, where the star of the show tells him that the monologue he wrote is terrible, in front of his six-year-old son, and that there are no usable jokes to be found within.
+Here he is continually disrespected by his two co-writers (which is the same dynamic Dick Van Dyke’s version of Rob has with his writers Buddy and Sally, played by Morey Amsterdam and Rose Marie, respectively) and the guy who shows up to deliver the coffee and doughnuts.
+Since it’s a single-camera show, there are an awful lot of insert shots of Ritchie making disgusted/embarrassed faces at the camera.
+Next, Rob is called into Alan Sturdy’s office, where the star of the show tells him, in front of his six-year-old son, that the monologue he wrote is terrible and that there are no usable jokes to be found within.

-Now the thing you might notice from that plot overview is that Rob Petrie has exactly one moment of happiness in these 26 minutes, and it comes at the last 30 seconds.
-Carl’s character is constantly tortured (at one point when he gets home from work his wife opens a door directly into his face), and as the episode progresses Carl realistically portrays the character as more and more ground down.
+Now, the thing you might notice from that plot overview is that Rob Petrie has exactly one moment of happiness in these 26 minutes, and it comes at the last 30 seconds.
+Reiner’s character is constantly tortured (at one point when he gets home from work, his wife opens a door directly into his face), and as the episode progresses, Reiner realistically portrays the character as more and more ground-down.
 Compare this to Dick Van Dyke’s version of the character, who bounds across the screen with enormous energy, using his tall, lanky frame to comedic effect as he trips over ottomans, into the loving arms of his friends and coworkers.
-While Carl only smiles during his final moments of triumph, Dick is constantly smiling.
-At his lowest moment in The Dick Van Dyke Show’s pilot, when Laura tells him she can’t go to the party at his boss’ penthouse because she’s worried that Ritchie might be getting sick, Van Dyke makes large mopey faces, rather than Carl’s realistic sadness.
-We don’t feel bad for Dick’s version of Rob because even though he’s sad, he’s funny about it.
-That’s not to say Carl isn’t funny, but when his son runs across the living room yelling, “I hate my daddy,” it’s hard not to feel genuine sadness for the guy.
+While Reiner only smiles during his final moments of triumph, Van Dyke is constantly smiling.
+At his lowest moment in The Dick Van Dyke Show’s pilot, when Laura tells him she can’t go to the party at his boss’s penthouse because she’s worried that Ritchie might be getting sick, Van Dyke makes large mopey faces, rather than Reiner’s realistic sadness.
+We don’t feel bad for Van Dyke’s version of Rob because even though he’s sad, he’s funny about it.
+That’s not to say Reiner isn’t funny, but when his son runs across the living room yelling “I hate my daddy!” it’s hard not to feel genuine sadness for the guy.